 If you are considering working online with clients there are training providers in the UK who offer comprehensive courses which include skills training and the practicalities/ legal and ethical requirements for this medium of therapy.

-Certificated Online Counselling training courses are also available from this website with experiential learning programmes provided by Jane Evans.
+Certificated Online Counselling training programmes are also available from this website with experiential learning provided by Jane Evans and the OCST tutors.
 Follow the link provided for further details

 Online counselling training Courses provided by Jane Evans